swetshaw/eip3074-kakarot-demo/README.md

 1. Connect the Authority Wallet to sign the authorisation
 2. Connect the Sponsor Wallet to invoke the transfer transaction on behalf of the Authority and pay the gas fees

+## Information
+The Invoker contract is deployed at `0x7969c5eD335650692Bc04293B07F5BF2e7A673C0` on the Kakarot Sepolia network.
+The ERC20 Token contract is deployed at `0x1429859428C0aBc9C2C47C8Ee9FBaf82cFA0F20f` on the Kakarot Sepolia network.

 ## Disclaimer
 This is a simple demo to showcase the capabilities of EIP 3074.
 It is not production ready and should not be used as is in a production environment.